Yelnats321/EntityPlus/README.md

 ## Performance
 EntityPlus was designed with performance in mind.
 Almost all information is stored contiguously (through `flat_map`s and `flat_set`s) and the code has been optimized for iteration (over insertion/deletion) as that is the most common operation when using ECS.

+There is currently little tuning available, but additional enhancements are planned.
+Entity manager provides a `set_max_linear_dist` option.
+When iterating using `for_each`, the relative occurrence of a component is calculated against the maximum possible amounts of iterated entities.
+If this number is small, then a  linear search is used to find consecutive entities.
+Otherwise, a binary search is used instead.

+For example, say there are 1000 entities.
+500 of these entities have component A, but only 10 have component B. We call `for_each<A,B>`.
+Since we know the maximum amount of entities we will iterate is 10, we calculate the relative occurrence of these entities in `A`.
+500/10 = 50, which means we are likely to iterate over 50 entities in a linear search before we find an entity that has both `A` and `B`.
+If we had `set_max_linear_dist(55)` then we would do a linear search through the entities that contain `A`.
+If instead we had `set_max_linear_dist(25)`, we would do a binary search.
+The default value is 64, and can be queried with `get_max_linear_dist()`.

 ### Benchmarks
 I've benchmarked EntityPlus against EntityX, another ECS library for C++11 on my Lenovo Y-40 which has an i7-4510U @ 2.00 GHz.
 Compiled using MSVC 2015 update 3 with hotfix on x64.
 The source for the benchmarks can be viewed [here](entityplus/benchmark.cpp).
 The time to add the components was very negligible and unlikely to impact performance much in the long run unless you're adding/removing components more than you are iterating over them.